A blend of historical research and creative license for generating realistic fantasy populations.

 Large universities were sometimes viewed as guilds in themselves, with Bachelors, Masters, and Doctors forming the ranks of apprentice, journeyman, and master.
 Universities are invariably located in the region's largest settlements—they impose too high a burden on local resources to exist in smaller communities.
 If universities are indicated, use the following table to suggest what's taught:

-The number and type of fortifications in the region depend on the region’s size and how many years the population have been building such constructions.
+The number and type of fortifications in the region depend on the region's size and how many years the population have been building such constructions.
 The Generator provides a roster of castles, keeps, and towers, where they are located (settled or wilderness areas), and the current disposition of each (active or abandoned).
 Active fortifications are manned and tend to serve their original purpose (see below), while abandoned fortifications may be in ruins or inhabited by squatters, but in any event no longer fulfil the function for which they were constructed.
-It is important to note that these fortifications are free-standing and independent of those that may protect towns and cities.
+It is important to note that wilderness fortifications (active or inactive) are free-standing and therefore not attached to the protection of a village, town, or city.

 These are multi-storey constructions of timber or stone, typically square, but possibly round if local masonry is sufficiently advanced.
 The least expensive sort of fortification, towers have from 3-6 (1d4+2) floors, which may extend both above and below ground.
 Most are free-standing, but some are protected by a walled enclosure that contains outbuildings (e.g., stables, smithy, and storage); the typical tower houses a garrison of 1d4 men-at-arms per floor.
 Active towers are used for observation (i.e., watch towers), signalling, or to ward strategic locations (a mountain pass, a river ford, or a road leading to the wilderness).